microsoft/Mastering-the-Marketplace/docs/container/Labs/lab3-create-cnab-bundle-package/index.md

       - `com.nonmicrosoft.azuretodoapptest`
       - `com.nonmicrosoft.azuretodoapptest-installer`

-    > **About the `-installer` repository**
+    > **About the `-installer` images**
     >
-    > The CNAB bundle manifests in the base (`com.nonmicrosoft.azuretodoapptest`) repository refer to CNAB bundles in the `-installer` repository.
-Therefore, the -`installer` CNAB bundles are present in the ACR and may not be deleted, but are not the ones you will select for deployment via Partner Center in the next lab.
+    > The CNAB bundle manifest for the `com.nonmicrosoft.azuretodoapptest` bundle refers to the `com.nonmicrosoft.azuretodoapptest-installer` image.
+Therefore, the `com.nonmicrosoft.azuretodoapptest-installer` image must be in the ACR and may not be deleted.

 5. Click on `com.nonmicrosoft.azuretodoapptest` bundle.
 6. Click the `1.0.0` tag to inspect **Artifact reference** and **manifest** for that CNAB bundle.